 Birdlife in the Kimberley has greater affinities with species elsewhere in northern Australia than to the remainder of W.A.
 (Pearson, Cowan & Caton 2012).
 The parks have not been comprehensively surveyed for bird fauna, but over 140 species have been recorded through incidental searches of some areas.
 Species recorded include some that are listed under the Biodiversity Conservation Act: the purple- crowned fairy-wren - western (Malurus coronatus coronatus); grey falcon (Falco hypoleucos); and the peregrine falcon (Falco peregrinus).
-The Gouldian finch (Erythrura gouldiae) which is a 'priority fauna' species in Western Australia has also been recorded in the parks.
-Several species that are the subject of international migratory bird agreements (e.g. JAMBA or CAMBA) have also been recorded in the parks, these include, the great egret (Ardea modesta), glossy ibis (Plegadis falcinellus), wood sandpiper (Tringa glareola), and the fork-tailed swift (Apus pacificus).
+The Gouldian finch (Erythrura gouldiae) which is a Priority fauna species in Western Australia has also been recorded in the parks.
+Several species that are the subject of international migratory bird agreements (e.g. JAMBA or CAMBA) have also been recorded in the parks, these include the glossy ibis (Plegadis falcinellus), wood sandpiper (Tringa glareola), and the fork-tailed swift (Apus pacificus).
+These are subject to special protection under both the EPBC Act and the Biodiversity Conservation Act.